Over 20,000 Unemployment Claims Filed In Illinois Last Week Amid COVID-19 Pandemic

 There were 14,189 new unemployment claims were filed during the week of March 22 in Illinois.

-There were 15,595 new unemployment claims were filed in Illinois during the week of March 15.READ MORE: A Celebration Or 'Night Of The Purge?'
-Neighbors Divided Over Fireworks Show At Winnemac Park In Lincoln Square
+There were 15,595 new unemployment claims were filed in Illinois during the week of March 15.READ MORE: 4 Inmates Escape From Fulton County Jail; Considered Armed And Dangerous

 There were 71,175 new unemployment claims filed in Illinois during the week of March 8.